Be Prepared to Receive: Trust, Prayer, and the Practice of Asking

 Copyright © Ruthann M. Wilson.
 All Rights Reserved.

-Success begins with vision, but it takes organization to bring that vision to life.
-These five steps will help you move from inspiration to action with clarity and confidence.
+Success begins with vision, and it’s the way you organize your thoughts and resources that helps bring that vision to life.
+What follows is a simple written practice to help you move from inspiration to action with clarity and confidence.

-• What does success look like?
-Envision what you desire and capture your vision on paper through words and/or images.
-Consider creating a vision board.
+What does success look like for you?
+Envision what you desire and capture what you see on paper through words and/or images.
+A vision board can be helpful if you’re drawn to visual expression.

-Step two is to determine why your desired outcome is important to you.
+Explore the reason your desired outcome is important to you.

-• What will it take to bring your vision to life in terms of time, energy, money, and others?
+What will it take to bring your vision to life in terms of time, energy, money, and support from others?
 Be specific and realistic.
+Planning backward can help you see what is required and when.

-• What is one thing you can do this week to stay true to your vision of success?
+What is one thing you can do this week that keeps you connected to your vision of success?

 Success begins with vision and grows through the steps you take with focus and integrity.